Visiting Prague on a Budget

 Prague and the Czech Republic really look after their children.
 There is an outdoor children’s play corner in every neighbourhood and these are all free.
-There also many parks and one of the largest Zoos in Europe located Prague.
+There are also many parks and one of the largest Zoos in Europe located in Prague.

-On tripadvisor Prague Zoo is rated the fourth out of the best zoos in the world and in 2007 Forbes magazine listed Prague Zoo among the world's best zoos.
+On TripAdvisor Prague Zoo is rated the fourth out of the best zoos in the world and in 2007 Forbes magazine listed Prague Zoo among the world's best zoos.
 Metro stop Zoologická Zahrada and you have to get a bus from there to the Zoo’s entrance.

 Riegrovy Sady is in Vinohrady on the border with Žižkov.
 It is only a 20 min walk from the top of Wenceslas Square.
 There is a large outdoor playground with excellent changing facilities located in near the centre of the park.
 This playground is for all ages of kids.

-The park is also home to one of the largest outdoor beer garden's in Prague.
+The park is also home to one of the largest outdoor beer gardens in Prague.
 It is very acceptable to have a beer and let your kids play.

 This park is just huge (95 hectares).
 It is great for picnicking, biking and relaxing.
 On the Letna side of the park, there is a large children's outdoor playground.
-The best place to enter the park is from Ovenecka street.
+The best place to enter the park is from Ovenecka Street.
 Turn to the left and you will the playground.
 In the middle of the park there is a lake and you will see Czech kids on rafts.